- Got any advice for improving my chances of getting in?

 Hollins University has a very limited amount of apartment-style housing on campus for graduate students.
 This has all the pros and cons of dorm-like life, with kitchens.
 The downside includes having to move out completely over the summer and vacate for the winter holiday break exactly on schedule (no exceptions).
 There are some other convenient, within easy walking or biking distance, rooms available in the Hollins area.

 Our program maintains a list from former graduate students of housing in Roanoke, and we share these leads with admitted students.
 Roanoke city and the surrounding area offer a variety of options, from funky apartments in late 19th-early 20th-century showplaces-on-the-skid to standard apartment complexes, modern apartments in renovated and repurposed factories and warehouses, to the occasional cabin in the country.
 You can find a setting that works for you, from historic inner city to countryside dotted with cows.
 We recommend that you collaborate with other students and get advice from the rising second year grads once you are admitted.
-Living near other grad students can definitely enhance your experience of living in the Roanoke Valley.
+Living near other grad students can definitely enhance your experience of living here.

 - Are there job opportunities on the Hollins campus?